Founders of Oratory of Divine Love

 FATHER MICHAEL ANTHONY SISCO, REFLECTION AUTHOR

-Father Michael Anthony Sisco, Pastor of Blessed John Paul II Parish in Pawtucket, Rhode Island, USA, writes the Oratory Reflections each week.
+Father Michael Anthony Sisco, Pastor of Blessed John Paul II Parish in Pawtucket, Rhode Island, USA, often writes the Oratory Reflections.
 Members and Associates of the Confraternity of Penitents research the saints' quotes, prayers, and create the questions for reflection.